When it comes to your future... Explore all the possibilities!

 What is a Nontraditional Occupation?

 The U.S. Department of Labor defines a nontraditional occupation as one in which 25 percent or less of the workforce is of one gender.
-In the examples above, only 16.5 percent of computer systems administrators are women; only 9.6 percent of registered nurses are men.
+In the examples above, only 20.2 percent of information security analysts are women, and only 10.1 percent of registered nurses are men.

 Be open to new fields and roles you never considered before!

 In reality very few jobs have actual requirements that limit employment to only women

 or only men.
 Your career choice should be based on personal interests, aptitudes and

 Prepare for a Nontraditional Career at Palm Beach State

 Palm Beach State College has more than 130 programs of study.
 Many of our programs lead to nontraditional careers.
 Explore options that might be right for you: